 What if my business is too small to meet a big MSP's user minimums?

-It's common: you call a well-marketed MSP, and somewhere in the first conversation you learn they don't take clients under a minimum - often 10, 20, or more seats.
+It's common: you call a well-marketed MSP, and somewhere in the first conversation you learn they don't take clients under a minimum, often 10, 20, or more seats.
 That's not a judgment about your business; it's their economics.
 National and regional MSPs are built around standardized onboarding whose overhead only pays off at scale, so the small office gets politely turned away.

-The overlooked truth is that a five-person business faces the same threats and dependencies as a fifty-person one - phishing doesn't check your headcount, and losing your data hurts a small firm proportionally more.
+The overlooked truth is that a five-person business faces the same threats and dependencies as a fifty-person one: phishing doesn't check your headcount, and losing your data hurts a small firm proportionally more.
 The core protections (monitoring, endpoint security, tested backup, someone to call) matter at every size; only the quantity changes.

 Local MSPs are generally the answer here.
-Without big-company onboarding machinery, they can profitably serve smaller offices - same tooling, sized down.
+Without big-company onboarding machinery, they can profitably serve smaller offices: same tooling, sized down.
 If you're small, ask two things: 'Do you have a minimum?' and 'What does your smallest current client look like?'
 A provider who happily serves five-seat businesses will name that reality without hedging.
 Being told you're too small by one provider says something about their model, not about whether you need protection.

 Want a straight answer about your setup?